8. Installing Python, an IDE and packages#

 1) Using pip#

-To install a package using pip, you can simply open a terminal and type
+To install a package using pip, you can simply open a terminal, type the following command and press enter:

 pip install package_name